isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 .. note::

-  The suboption 3 carries the TSP provisioning server address as an IPv4 address or a FQDN.
-This can't be defined in Kea so no standatd suboption is defined for the code 3 leaving the choice to configure its content as a binary value, or if it is used only as an IPv4 address or a FQDN to define it as a record of an ``uint8`` (set to 0) and ``ipv4-address`, or a record of an ``uint8`` (set to 1) and a ``fqdn``, allowing the use of CSV data.
+  The suboption 3 carries the TSP provisioning server address as an either IPv4 address or a FQDN.
+This can't be defined in Kea so no standard suboption is defined for the code 3 leaving the choice to configure its content as a binary value, or if it is used only as an IPv4 address or a FQDN to define it as a record of an ``uint8`` (set to 0) and ``ipv4-address``, or a record of an ``uint8`` (set to 1) and a ``fqdn``, allowing the use of CSV formatted data.

 .. _dhcp4-custom-options: